CNN announces it will debut new morning show with Don Lemon, Poppy Harlow, and Kaitlan Collins - KESQ

 By Oliver Darcy, CNN Business

-CNN announced on Thursday that it will debut a fresh morning show later this year anchored by network stars Don Lemon, Poppy Harlow, and Kaitlan Collins.
+The network on Thursday unveiled a new marquee morning program that will debut later this year, anchored by stars Don Lemon, Poppy Harlow, and Kaitlan Collins.

+The show will replace “New Day” and carry a new name, format, and set, CNN said.

+“New Day” anchors John Berman and Brianna Keilar will continue to anchor their show until the new program debuts.
+They will then be assigned new anchor roles at the network, CNN said.

 “There is no stronger combination of talent than Don, Poppy and Kaitlan to deliver on our promise of a game-changing morning news program,” Licht said in a press release.